MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ndkpi/nc-ndkpi-ndk_fn_resize_cq.md

 ### -param CqDepth [in]

 The new number of completion entries that the CQ can hold.
-The CQ size must be  be less than or equal to the value that is specified in the <b>MaxCqDepth</b> member in the <a href="https://msdn.microsoft.com/library/windows/hardware/hh439851">NDK_ADAPTER_INFO</a> structure.
+The CQ size must be less than or equal to the value that is specified in the <b>MaxCqDepth</b> member in the <a href="https://msdn.microsoft.com/library/windows/hardware/hh439851">NDK_ADAPTER_INFO</a> structure.

 ### -param RequestCompletion [in]